Arch Linux: History

 The migration to systemd as its init system began in August 2012, and it became the default on new installations in October 2012.
 It replaced the SysV-style init system, used since the distribution's inception.

 The end of i686 support was announced in January 2017, with the February 2017 ISO being the last one including i686 and making the architecture unsupported in November 2017.
 Since then, the community derivative Arch Linux 32 can be used for i686 hardware.

 On 24 February 2020, Aaron Griffin announced that due to his limited involvement with the project, he would, after a voting period, transfer control of the project to Levente Polyak.
 This change also led to a new 2-year term period being added to the Project Leader position.

 In March 2021, Arch Linux developers were thinking of porting Arch Linux packages to x86_64-v3, roughly correlating to the Intel Haswell era of processors.

-In April 2021, Arch Linux installation images began including a guided installation script by default.
+In April 2021, Arch Linux installation images began including a guided installation script called 'archinstall' by default.

 In late 2021, the Arch Linux developers released Pacman 6.0, which enabled parallel downloads.

 In February 2022, the Arch Linux developers began offering debug packages.

 In September 2024, Valve partnered with Arch Linux developers to support ongoing development efforts with the focus on build service infrastructure and secure signing enclave.

 On 14 August 2025, the Arch User Repository, the Arch Linux Forums and the Arch Linux website were hit by a distributed denial-of-service attack.
 As a result of the attack web services became temporarily unavailable and downloads from the AUR were severely slowed down or impossible.